Changes in the status of wildlife species at risk

 Monitoring wildlife speciesFootnote 2 is important in order to determine the status of wildlife species, including if they are at risk.
 Conservation actions are often required to prevent the disappearance of wildlife species at risk from Canada.

 The Committee on the Status of Endangered Wildlife in Canada assesses wildlife species that may be at risk and places them in a risk category.
-Wildlife species are assigned to 1 of 7 risk categories: extinct, extirpated, endangered, threatened, special concern, not at risk or data deficient.
 If conservation actions are effective, the risk level will generally decrease over time.
 Nonetheless, depending on the life cycle of the species and the condition of its habitat, recovery may take many decades.
 In addition, some wildlife species are naturally rare in Canada, and these species are expected to remain at some level of risk.

-Changes in risk level can be a result of improved information (such as more of the species has been found) rather than actual changes in the condition of the wildlife species.
+Changes in risk level can be a result of improved information rather than actual changes in the condition of the wildlife species.
 This is more likely to occur for wildlife species that have improved in status than for wildlife species that have declined.Footnote 3

 Most wildlife species remain in the same category when they are reassessed.
-The changes that are observed most often occur between neighbouring risk categories (for example special concern to not at risk or special concern to threatened).
+The changes that are observed most often occur between neighbouring categories.

-In December 2021 and May 2022, 24 wildlife species were reassessed, of which 13 had no change in their status.
-Of the 11 wildlife species that had a change in status, 10 were classified to a lower risk category and 1 was classified to a higher risk category.
+In December 2022 and May 2023, 31 wildlife species were reassessed, of which 27 had no change in their status.
+Of the 4 wildlife species that had a change in status, 3 were classified to a lower risk category and 1 was classified to a higher risk category:

-- The Skillet Clubtail changed in status from endangered to special concern
+- The Small-flowered Sand-verbena changed in status from endangered to special concern as a result of new subpopulations being discovered and improved monitoring

 More information